David Fincher: 1983–1991: Early work

-1992–2000: Breakthrough
+1992–2000: Breakthrough and acclaim

 In 1990, 20th Century Fox hired Fincher to replace Vincent Ward as the director for the science-fiction horror Alien 3 (1992), his film directorial debut.
 It was the third installment in the Alien franchise starring Sigourney Weaver.
 The film was released in May 1992 to a mixed reception from critics and was considered weaker than the preceding films.
 From the beginning, Alien 3 was hampered by studio intervention and several abandoned scripts.
 Peter Travers of the Rolling Stone called the film "bold and haunting", despite the "struggle of nine writers" and "studio interference".

 The film received an Academy Award nomination for Best Visual Effects.
 Years later, Fincher publicly expressed his dismay and subsequently disowned the film.
 In the book Director's Cut: Picturing Hollywood in the 21st Century, Fincher blames the producers for their lack of trust in him.
 In an interview with The Guardian in 2009, he stated, "No one hated it more than me; to this day, no one hates it more than me."

 After this critical disappointment, Fincher eschewed reading film scripts or directing another project.
-He briefly retreated to directing commercials and music videos, including the video for the song "Love Is Strong" by the Rolling Stones in 1994, which won the Grammy Award for Best Music Video.
+He briefly retreated to directing commercials and music videos, including the video for the song "Love Is Strong" by The Rolling Stones in 1994, which won the Grammy Award for Best Music Video.
 Shortly, Fincher decided to make a foray back into film.
-He read Andrew Kevin Walker's original screenplay for Seven (1995), which had been revised by Jeremiah Chechik, the director attached to the project at one point.
+He read Andrew Kevin Walker's original screenplay for Seven (1995), which had been revised by Jeremiah S. Chechik, the director attached to the project at one point.
 Fincher expressed no interest in directing the revised version, so New Line Cinema agreed to keep the original ending.
 Starring Brad Pitt, Morgan Freeman, Gwyneth Paltrow, R. Lee Ermey, and Kevin Spacey, it tells the story of two detectives who attempt to identify a serial killer who bases his murders on the Christian seven deadly sins.
 Seven was positively received by film critics and was one of the highest-earning films of 1995, grossing more than $320 million worldwide.
 Writing for Sight and Sound, John Wrathall said it "stands as the most complex and disturbing entry in the serial killer genre since Manhunter" and Roger Ebert opined that Seven is "one of the darkest and most merciless films ever made in the Hollywood mainstream."